harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ```

+## Intro to compound data types
+- Compound data types (aka composite data types) are data types that can be constructed from fundamental data types (or other compound data types).
+These types allow the dev to group multiple values together, providing a way to manage and manipulate related data as a single unit.
+- C++ supports the following compound types:
+	- Functions
+	- Arrays
+	- Pointer types
+	- Pointer to member types
+	- Reference types
+	- Enumerated types
+	- Class types

 ## Intro to user-defined types
 - A <mark class="hltr-trippy">user-defined type (UDT)</mark> is a data type that is defined by the programmer (user), rather than being one of the built-in types like `int`, `char`, or `float`.
 	- User-defined types allow you to create more complex data structures that better model real-world entities or organize data and behavior in a way that suits your application's needs.